tahiyar7/Excel-Analytics/README.md

 Data Cleaning Functions<br />
 Data cleaning functions help in preparing and cleaning data for analysis.<br />

-TRIM: Removes all spaces from a text string except for single spaces between words.<br />
+:blue_square:TRIM: Removes all spaces from a text string except for single spaces between words.<br />

 TRIM(text)<br />
 text: The text from which you want spaces removed.<br />
-CLEAN: Removes all nonprintable characters from text.<br />
+:blue_square:CLEAN: Removes all nonprintable characters from text.<br />

 CLEAN(text)<br />
 text: The text from which you want to remove nonprintable characters.<br />
-SUBSTITUTE: Substitutes new text for old text in a text string.<br />
+:blue_square:SUBSTITUTE: Substitutes new text for old text in a text string.<br />

 SUBSTITUTE(text, old_text, new_text, [instance_num])<br />